vollnixx/defaultWebpage/README.md

 # defaultWebpage

-This is an alternative for those people which are tired of the default index.html which comes with a webserver install.
+This is an alternative for those people who are tired of the default index.html which comes with a webserver install.
-Example the simple:
+Like:

     It works!